obsidian-tasks-group/obsidian-tasks/docs/Reference/Task Formats/About Task Formats.md

 ## Selecting the task format

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> Introduced in Tasks 3.3.0.

 You can now choose the task format that Tasks will use to read and write data on task lines: